msjimc/RunningWindowsProgramsOnLinux/manjaro.md

 Unlike the other installations, because I downloaded and installed wine-mono, winecfg will not ask to install it.

+## Installing the .Net runtime

+The .Net 6 runtime can be installed by downloading the runtime installer from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) selecting the appropriate Windows ***.NET Desktop Runtime 6.0.32*** file.
+This is then installed with:

+> wine ~/Downloads/windowsdesktop-runtime-6.0.32-win-x64.exe

+***Note*** It is also possible to install the current .Net 8 and the preview .Net 9 versions by downloading and installing the required file.

 ## Running circularMT.exe

  To run ```circularMT``` download the program from https://githud.com/msjimc/circularMT to your Downloads folder and issue the command below: